 The Social Worker is often called “the gate keeper”, a reference to their role of organising services across a wide span of social care.
 These services may include help in the home, child care in the home, provision of aids, adaptations in the home, specialist counselling, the use of facilities such as day centres, short or long term respite care and ongoing social work support.

-A social worker can provide information about benefits, suggesting which benefits you may be entitled to and helping you to fill in application forms, for example to claim DLA.
-If they are unable to answer any of your questions you will be referred to an agency such as the Citizens Advice Bureau (CAB).
+A social worker can provide information about benefits, suggesting which benefits you may be entitled to and helping you to fill in application forms, for example to claim PIP.
+If they are unable to answer any of your questions you will be referred to an agency such as Advice NI.

 There are a number of way to make contact with a social worker.
 These include referral by a hospital social worker, by your GP, by a family member, by a voluntary organisation or self-referral.